miamatriarx/miamatriarx/.github/ISSUE_TEMPLATE/bug.md

 Provide detail about what you're observing and how it differs from what you expect.

 **Can you provide us with code or a screen shot?**
-Provide any code or screen shots related to the issue.
+Provide any code or screenshots related to the issue.

 **Do you have any useful errors or logs?**
 Provide the errors or logs you have.